zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Aggregate function.md

 select count(col1) from tbla;  -- value is 2
 ```

-The aggregation function can be used with the group by clause.
-For example, suppose that the table test\_src has two columns, key is a String type, and value is a Double type.
+Use the aggregation function with the group by clause.
+Example, suppose that the table test\_src has two columns, key is a String type, and value is a Double type.

 ```
 -- The data of test_src is shown as follows: